Dallas Lyft and Uber Accident Lawyer

 - The insurance company representing Uber or Lyft.

 This might seem straightforward.
 But what can make such legal cases so complicated has a lot to do with a rideshare driver’s employment status.
 Rideshare companies like Lyft and Uber insist that their drivers are not employees.
 Instead, these companies classify their drivers as independent contractors – and they often try to claim they are not responsible for paying for your injury-related expenses.
 Don’t take their word for it.
-Talk to a lawyer and learn more about your available legal options.
+Talk to a Lyft and Uber accident lawyer and learn more about your available legal options.

 Can I sue Uber or Lyft?

 The short answer?
 It depends.
 You may have the right to file a lawsuit or take other legal action against Uber or Lyft if a ridesharing driver working for either company caused your car accident.
 Or, you may need to sue the driver, but the rideshare company’s insurance will still pay for your accident.